alaunay/euromillions/README.md

 # euromillions

-Shell Script to get Euromillions Numbers and Stars
+Shell Script to get random Euromillions Numbers and Stars

 ## Usage

 ./euromillions.sh
-will give you the numbers and stars to check
+will give you random numbers and stars to check

 ## Current bugs

-- No check on duplicate numbers or stars
+- No check on duplicate numbers

 ## Possible ameliorations

-- sort the stuff
+- sort the numbers
 - multilang